samsmit362/HismithControl/README.md

 \
 **Look to important notes in "Known issues" topic before start to use.**\
 \
-**For get max good expirience but wholly on you risk it is recommended to set "Hismith Speed Limit" to 100 (100%) and try to use with turned "off" and "on" (both variants) "Use Modify Funscript Functions" CheckBox but don't forget to check on each scene before usage**
+**For get max good experience but wholly on you risk it is recommended to set "Hismith Speed Limit" to 100 (100%) and try to use with turned "off" and "on" (both variants) "Use Modify Funscript Functions" CheckBox but don't forget to check on each scene before usage**

 ## Min Funscript Relative Move